cfengine/starter_pack/README.md

 The development machine has all development libraries already installed.
 It is ready to run autogen, make etc.
 It will **NOT** work with `build-remote`.
-(See the sections on the build machine below.)
+(See the sections on the buildslave machine below.)

 ### Creating a base box for development
 The vagrant VMs use a custom base box where some dependencies are installed.